 TTC directions: Walk north one block from Yonge-Bloor subway station.

-From Union Station: Take Yonge subway north to Yonge-Bloor subway station, walk one block north.
+From Union Station: Take subway Line 1 north (towards Finch) to Yonge-Bloor subway station, walk one block north.

-One of two major reference libraries in Toronto, the TRL shares a catalogue with the North York Central Library and more than 90 branches.
+One of two major reference libraries in Toronto, the TRL shares a catalogue with the North York Central Library and 98 other branches.
 When consulting the catalogue, be sure of the location of the materials you find.

 For Toronto research: The TRL has the easiest-to-use set of city directories; an excellent map collection; lots of local histories and biographies; and a manuscript collection that emphasizes Toronto and area.
 It also has the best collection of Toronto newspapers on microfilm, and free access to the digitized Toronto Star and Globe and Mail newspapers.